jitendrakyadav/pgmsolutions/readme.txt

 			chmod -Rf 777 /var/www/html/2018/magento2/public_html/pub	/* R for recursively, f for forcefully */
 		v.
 Precendence of permissions:
 			Descending order of precedence: owner, group, others.
-			This means if you login to a linux system(i.e. operating-system) and for a file/directory you are owner as well as you are also a member/user of group of that file/directory then due to higher precendence of "owner" permission, owner-permission would be applicable/effective for you firstly.
+			This means if you login to a linux system(i.e. operating-system) and for a file/directory you are owner as well as you are also a member/user of group of that file/directory then due to higher precendence of "owner" permission, owner-permission would be applicable/effective for you in this case, never group permission.
 Suppose for this file/directory, you are not owner but you are a member/user of group of this file/directory then due to higher precendence of "group" permission, group-permission would be applicable/effective for you rather than "others" permission for this file/directory.
 Suppose for this file/directory, you are neither owner nor a member/user of group of this file/directory then the lowest precedence i.e. "others" permission would be applicable/effective for you.
 2. 2nd column: 1
 	Reference: 1. https://youtu.be/Eduo7WsJp20	(Hard link Vs Soft link Part-1)
 		   2. https://youtu.be/OVZMlOT6L-4	(Hard link Vs Soft link Part-2)